Frequently Asked Questions

 1. Start Your Case: Get a consultation with a Case Advisor or simply start your case online for faster service

-2. Talk To Your Investigator: Advisor will match you the investigator best suited to your needs for you to consult with.
+2. Talk To Your Investigator: Advisor will match you with the investigator best suited to your needs for you to consult with.
 When you’re ready, our team will start working on your case.

 3. Track Your Investigation: Your investigator will stay in touch with you at every step of the way with updates and evidence.
 They’re there to help you get the results you need.